You're the Man (song)

-"You're the Man" is a song composed by singer Marvin Gaye and songwriter Kenneth Stover and released on the Motown subsidiary, Tamla, in the summer of 1972.
-Composed primarily on the basis of the 1972 presidential election, the song was supposedly the first release from Gaye's next album, You're the Man, but the song's modest success forced Gaye to shelve the album in protest.
+"You're the Man" is a song by the American singer-songwriter Marvin Gaye, composed by Gaye and Kenneth Stover.
+Released on the Motown subsidiary Tamla on April 26, 1972, the song commented on the 1972 presidential election.
+The song was supposedly the first release from Gaye's next album, You're the Man, but its modest success forced Gaye to shelve the album in protest.

 History

 Recording

 In 1972, Gaye's success with the socially conscious album What's Going On helped in pressuring Motown to give the musician more creative autonomous control of his music, leading to a $1 million deal being offered by Motown.
 Gaye responded by putting himself constantly in the studio working on a multitude of projects.
 One of the projects was another album focusing on social matters and further into politics, which was only hinted at in What's Going On.

 Gaye and his band, which consisted of members of Hamilton Bohannon's group, went into the studio in the spring of 1972 to record a song inspired by the political election of the year.
 Gaye, who was being hounded by the federal government of the United States for failure to pay back taxes, felt that the government wasn't looking out for people's best interests and upon the election, also felt that no politician would help to ease any difficulty concerning US citizens.